stamp-labs/stamp/CI.md

 # Continuous Integration Guide

-(PREVIEW: FULL OF CRAP STILL!)

 In order to prevent the review process from unnecessarily blocking progress, anyone with write access is allowed to merge their own pull requests.
-Tests and other CI jobs are of course still in place and will be improved, so they will allow to merge changes fully automatically.
+Tests and other CI jobs are of course still in place and will be improved, so they will allow to merge changes fully automatically with more confidence.
 Requesting a code review and waiting for approval is an optional step. **That does not mean we do less review!** It means we put more of the responsibility into the developers own hands and “shift left” on quality, meaning **more focus on the beginning of the process instead of the end**.
 Pull requests will often be more like reports and (human) review has already happened.
+This is an optimistic approach and optimistic doesn’t mean naive.
+People using oSnap are well aware of that.
+It’s the algorithm that ensures correctness to the highest degree possible, not a single pair of eyes.

+When I’m trying to go really hardcore on continuous integration, it’s difficult to implement that in a team that works with a much slower and often just broken process.
+It’s difficult to explain the benefits of continuous integration, if you start with trunk-based development and throw everyone in the cold water, committing broken code and creating a mess in their local history and branches.

+To move fast without breaking anything, there simply are some prerequisites and accompanying techniques and it’s much easier to implement them without even talking about continuous integration, let alone trunk-based development.

-This has a lot to do with culture and mindset and also the right tools, which is what I want to discuss here.
+These techniques can be applied gradually by any project and help improve quality of change management in a codebase.
+It has a lot to do with culture and mindset, which I also want to discuss here.

 # Commits